Peter-Opapa/git-actions_terraform_azure/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](./CONTRIBUTING.md) for details.
+I welcome contributions!
+Please see the [Contributing Guide](./CONTRIBUTING.md) for details.

 ### Development Workflow
 1. Fork the repository